holgatekyle/fast_food_protein/app/views/blog/published/top-5-high-protein-fast-food.md

 	Rounding out our top 5, the favorites of the West coast - In n Out Burger.
 With 4 patties and 4 slices of cheese, there's a lot to love about this burger.

 If you want to find a high protein meal of your own, check out the [fast food nutrition search tool](http://www.fastfoodprotein.com/search).
+If you're looking for some **high-quality protein delivered to your doorstep**, check out our **[Amazon page](http://www.fastfoodprotein.com/amazon)**.

 Comments?
 Feedback?
 Let me know on [twitter](https://twitter.com/FastFoodProtein) or email kyle (at) fastfoodprotein.com.